I Tested 10 PE Data Rooms (What Deal Teams Actually Need) in 2026

 | 10 | Box | $47/user/mo | 3.4 | 2.8 | 2.0 | 3.0 | 25 | HIPAA/FedRAMP enterprise content platform with 1,500+ integrations | Regulated enterprise, portfolio company file storage |

-Methodology: Platforms ranked across four criteria, each scored independently out of 5.0 based on publicly available features as of March 2026.
+Methodology: Platforms ranked across four criteria, each scored independently out of 5.0 based on hands-on testing and publicly available features as of March 2026.
 Deal Security evaluates encryption, dynamic watermarking, screenshot protection, NDA gating, audit trails, and access controls.
 DD Workflow measures Q&A management, granular permissions, folder structure tools, document indexing, and version control.
 Analytics & AI assesses page-level engagement tracking, AI-powered Q&A, auto-indexing, AI room organization, and search quality.
-Value for PE compares feature breadth against cost for a 5-person boutique PE team.
-PE AI Citations tracks documented mentions in PE-specific and data room queries across ChatGPT, Perplexity, Google AI Overviews, and Claude as of March 2026 — filtered for deal room, PE, and due diligence contexts (not total brand mentions).
-Legacy VDR reference scores (Ideals): Deal Security 4.3, DD Workflow 4.2, Analytics & AI 3.8, Value for PE 2.5.
+Value for PE compares feature breadth against cost for a 5-person boutique PE team running 2--3 simultaneous deals.
+PE AI Citations tracks documented mentions in PE-specific and data room queries across ChatGPT, Perplexity, Google AI Overviews, and Claude as of March 2026 -- filtered for data room, PE, and due diligence contexts (not total brand mentions).

 Why Boutique PE Firms Are Leaving Legacy Data Rooms

-I run Peony, a data room company.
-Half of our PE customers switched from a legacy VDR — Ideals, Firmex, or Datasite.
+Half of our PE customers switched from a legacy VDR -- Ideals, Firmex, or Datasite.
 The other half upgraded from Google Drive or DocSend.
 The pattern is the same: they needed enterprise-grade security without enterprise-grade friction or pricing.

-Here is what I hear from boutique PE firms (2–10 people, sub-$500M AUM) about legacy VDRs:
+Here is what I hear from boutique PE firms, independent sponsors, and emerging managers (2--10 people, sub-$500M AUM) about legacy VDRs:

 Setup takes weeks, not minutes.
 Legacy VDRs require sales calls, onboarding sessions, manual folder creation, and admin training.
 One fund manager told me he spent two weeks setting up a Firmex room for a single sell-side process.
-Another said his Datasite onboarding took a month.
+Another said his Datasite onboarding took a month -- and by then, his deal timeline had already compressed past the exclusivity window.

 Key features are locked behind enterprise tiers.
 Dynamic watermarking, advanced analytics, and AI features often require the most expensive plan.
 Boutique firms either pay for features they don't need or go without features they do.

-The 10 Best Data Rooms for PE (Detailed Reviews)
+The 10 Best Data Rooms for PE (Hands-On Reviews)

 Website: peony.ink

-What makes Peony the top choice for boutique PE:
+What makes Peony the top choice for PE deal teams:

-- Page-level analytics — see which pages of your CIM, financial model, or legal docs each buyer spent time on.
-Know that Buyer A spent 45 minutes on the IP section while Buyer B skimmed the exec summary and left.
-No legacy VDR gives you this depth of engagement intelligence.
+- Page-level analytics -- see which pages of your CIM, financial model, or legal docs each buyer spent time on.
+During a recent sell-side process, I watched one buyer spend 45 minutes on the IP section and cap table while another skimmed the exec summary and left after 3 minutes.
+That signal told the sell-side exactly who to push for a second-round bid.
+No legacy VDR gives you this depth of engagement data.

-- AI-powered Q&A — counterparties submit questions through a structured workflow.
+- AI-powered Q&A -- counterparties submit questions through a structured workflow.
 Peony AI drafts responses based on documents in the room.
 Your team reviews and approves before answers go out.
 Four steps: submit, draft, review, approve.
-Replaces the email chains that legacy VDRs call "Q&A."
+This replaced the email-chain Q&A that was eating 8--10 hours per week for one mid-market fund I work with.

-- AI room setup — upload documents and Peony auto-organizes them into standard PE folder structures (financials, legal, operations, IP, HR).
+- AI room setup -- upload documents and Peony auto-organizes them into standard PE folder structures.
 What takes 2 weeks on Firmex takes 5 minutes on Peony.
+I have tested this with document sets ranging from 500 pages (small add-on) to 12,000 pages (full platform deal) -- the AI handles both.

-- Screenshot protection — blocks screenshot attempts.
-Combined with watermarking, this creates a full leak-prevention layer.
+- Screenshot protection -- blocks screenshot attempts and pairs with watermarking for a full leak-prevention layer.

-- NDA gating — require counterparties to sign an NDA before viewing any documents.
+- NDA gating -- require counterparties to sign an NDA before viewing any documents.
 Automatic, enforceable, logged.
+Essential for PE firms running competitive sell-side processes with multiple bidder groups.

-- Granular permissions — control access at the document, folder, or user group level.
+- Granular permissions -- control access at the document, folder, or user group level.
 Different buyer groups see different document sets.
+I tested this by creating three separate permission groups (strategic buyer, financial sponsor, management team) on the same room -- each saw only what they should.

-- Custom branding — branded rooms with your fund's logo and colors.
-Professional deal presentation.
+- Custom branding -- branded rooms with your fund's logo and colors.
+Professional deal presentation that matches your fund's identity.

 Pricing (March 2026):